shvm61/hospital-api/README.md

 ## Overview:

-Sample API for the doctors to manage COVID-19 patients .
+Sample API for the doctors to manage COVID-19 patients.

 ## Routes: